jundalisay/sp/content/en/material/principles/part-3/chapter-07b.md

 - The concept of virtual photons are from Feynman in the 1940s via QED

 Cartesian Physics explains that electromagnetism is caused by channels whether by matter (Material Layer or 3rd Element) or by electrons (Radiant Layer or 1st Element).
-- Electromagnetism from electrons happens when electrons line up to create a channel.
+- Magnetism is caused by virtual photons going through material channels
+- Electromagnetism is caused by virtual photons going through channels formed by electrons.
   - Electrons line up when they flow, just like water in a plastic bottle lines up as a stream when you bore a hole at the bottom of the bottle.

 When a wire is at rest in a magnetic field, its electrons do not flow and so there is no channel.